#> [1] "Rendering took 0.42minutes."

 Weidmann R, Schönbrodt F, Ledermann T & Grob A (2017).
 Journal of Research in Personality. https://doi.org/10.1016/j.jrp.2017.04.003

-Similar hearts in harmony -
+Similar hearts find peace calm -

 Abstract